Mojo (magazine): Mojo Radio

 The company behind the magazine, Bauer, also produced a digital radio station.
 This station was called Mojo Radio, and was transmitted on the digital television networks in the UK (Freeview channel 721 and Sky Digital channel 0182, though not Virgin Media) and online.
 The output of the station was based on that of the magazine.
 It was announced on 5 November 2008 that Mojo Radio would cease broadcasting on 30 November 2008, in order to save Bauer the financial outlay.

 Mojo Rocks

-The magazine's current editor-in-chief, Phil Alexander, has a regular show on the UK digital radio station Planet Rock entitled Mojo Rocks, in which he follows a Mojo-inspired playlist.
+The magazine's former editor-in-chief, Phil Alexander, had a regular show on the UK digital radio station Planet Rock entitled Mojo Rocks, in which he followed a Mojo-inspired playlist.